-34. Scope of Work When is this due?
-Proposal Application Final Application X At Final Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.
-35. Site Visit Documents When is this due?
-Proposal Application X Final Application X OHFA may conduct a site review at Application submission and may deem the site unsuitable.
-Applications must include: a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and photos of the site and surrounding properties.
-36. Supportive Services Plan & Providers When is this due?
-Proposal Application Final Application X At Final Application:
+34. Scope of Work

+At Proposal, Final Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.

+35. Site Visit Documents

+OHFA may conduct a site review at Application submission to ensure compliance with OHFA standards and site and neighborhood standards (24 CFR 891.125).
+If not compliant, OHFA may deem the site unsuitable.
+If the project is a rehabilitation, OHFA shall coordinate with the Development team to provide prior proper notice.

+Applications must include:

+- a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and - photos of the site and surrounding properties.

+36. Supportive Services Plan & Providers

-For projects that propose providing supportive services (including all Service-Enriched Housing applications), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.
+At Final Application: For projects that propose providing supportive services (including all Service-Enriched Housing applications), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.